MustardForBreakfast/Translator/README.md

 ## Requirements

+#### 1) A device running MacOS
-Translator depends on apple's built-in `say` command to vocalize results, so it only runs on MacOS.
+Translator currently depends on apple's built-in `say` command to vocalize results.

+#### 2) The Google Cloud SDK
 You will need to install the Google Cloud SDK on your system to use the translation and speech parsing APIs - visit https://cloud.google.com/sdk/docs/ for more information.

+#### 3) Google Cloud application credentials
+Once you've installed the SDK, you'll need to create a set of application credentials.
 Sadly the translation API aint free, but as of this writing, Google offers $300 in free credit on a trial account.
 So... still pretty free?

-Once you've installed the SDK, you'll need to create a set of application credentials.
 Run the following in your terminal:
 - `gcloud auth application-default login`

 Next, via the Google Cloud dashboard (https://console.cloud.google.com/home/dashboard), you will need to do the following: